-Libuše's prophecy is a tool for digging out time and reshaping history, capable of conveying contradictory messages.
-The shadowy cavern it excavates overflows with dialectics of progress and loss, in-groups and out-groups, ideas of gender and hierarchy.
+Libuše's prophecy is a tool for digging out time, drawing borders and reshaping history.
+The shadowy cavern it excavates overflows with dialectics of progress and loss, in-groups and out-groups, ideas about gender and hierarchy.
 The prophecy, in its various forms, reflects the ongoing struggle to 'steer' history with the architecture of language and the goad of technology.